octaleadsprivatelimited-cloud/vl-cooltech/README.md

 ## Deployment

 ### Vercel (Recommended)
-1. Push code to GitHub
+1. Upload the project to Vercel
-2. Connect repository to Vercel
+2. Configure build settings
 3. Deploy automatically

 ### Other Platforms